Faculty Bios

 IU email: reidjr@iu.edu

-Alex Riley is a first-year student at Jacobs School of Music at Indiana University, studying with Professor Nelsen.
-Alex is originally from the Cincinnati area, where he was a four-year member of his high school’s Wind Symphony and marching band, an eleven-time Grand Nationals finalist, even serving as a drum major for two years.
-Alex has been under the tutelage of Mrs. Karen Schneider and Mrs. Linda Elliot Glover, performing in many prestigious regional and state-wide ensembles, as well as national events, such as the Midwest Clinic.
-Outside of horn, Alex enjoys spending time with friends, studying interesting subjects, and listening to music.
+Alex Riley is a sophomore undergraduate student at Jacobs School of Music at Indiana University, studying music performance and biology.
+Alex is originally from the Cincinnati area.
+Alex has been under the tutelage of Mrs. Karen Schneider and Professor Jeff Nelsen.
+Outside of horn, Alex enjoys spending time with friends, studying new and interesting topics, and keeping up with sports.

 IU email: ar108@iu.edu